cvassia/recursive-todo-app/README.md

 ## Features

 - signup - login: register/login with email/password, the new user's credentials stored in Appwrite.
+- Using an Appwrite Function a welcome email is automatically send to the user upon successful registration.
 - Recursive to‑do list component with add / add sub‑task / mark complete / delete.
 - Form validation using Zod.
 - Unit test for the tree builder using Vitest.